twitter-archive/libcrunch/README.md

+# STATUS

+Twitter is no longer maintaining this project or responding to issues or PRs.

 # libcrunch [![Build Status](https://travis-ci.org/twitter/libcrunch.png?branch=master)](https://travis-ci.org/twitter/libcrunch)
 Libcrunch is a lightweight mapping framework that maps data objects to a number of nodes, subject to user-specified constraints.